dnanexus/dxda/README.md

 For developing and experimenting with the source, the [Dockerfile](https://github.com/dnanexus/dxda/blob/master/Dockerfile) in this repository may be a good start.

+## Moving downloaded files

+After successfully downloading (and optionally inspecting post-download) it should be safe to move files to your desired location.

+**WARNING** In general we advise not to move files during the course of a download but moving them could be safe in certain special cases.
+The download agent works by maintaining a lightweight database of what parts of files have and havent been downloaded so that is what it primarily operates off of.
+This means that even if you move files the download agent won’t realize it until you run the ‘inspect’ sub command that performs post-download checks for file integrity on disk.
+The inspect command will notice the files are missing, update the database, and when you re-issue a download command attempt to download them again.
+Therefore, if you move completed files and don’t run the inspect subcommand, the download agent should continue from where it left off.
+This being said, there is a danger in moving files is if a file download is not yet complete.
+In that case you will have moved an incomplete file.

 ## Additional notes

 * Only objects of [class File](https://wiki.dnanexus.com/API-Specification-v1.0.0/Introduction-to-Data-Object-Classes) can be downloaded.